 COMPILED BY Gina Dionisio

-These local off-grid hideaways are perfect secluded retreats for those wishing to escape the chaos of city living.
+Looking for perfect South African getaway?
+These local off-grid hideaways are ideal retreats for those wishing to escape the chaos of city living.

 The one thing these cabins all have in common?
 They’re minimalist in design with their focus firmly placed on the natural surroundings.
 Here are a few of our favourite local ‘tiny cabins’ which offer up uninterrupted views of rolling valleys, undulating mountain peaks and indigenous fynbos.

 Nestled within the southern stretch of the Hottentots Holland mountain range, a renowned World Heritage Site just a few hours outside of Cape Town, the Kogelberg Cabins blend seamlessly into the surrounding mountains.
 When it comes to design, KLG Architects wanted to focus on the preservation of the natural environment and the use of off-grid technology, as far as possible.

 Back in 2005, the Zenkaya concept was launched at Decorex JHB and for the first time, design-conscious South Africans were presented with a homegrown modular housing solution that was both innovative and aesthetically pleasing.
 In 2019 the unit was given a second lease on life within a forested glade on the Greenhouse Café-Rosemary Hill property.
 It now serves as the perfect place for a tranquil and private weekend retreat.

 Sondagskloof Wooden Chalets, Overberg